Huntington Social History Bike Tour

 Carter G. Woodson, known to many as "the Father of Black History,” was born to former slaves and worked in the mines of West Virginia before graduating from Berea College, the University of Chicago, and Harvard University, where he earned his Ph.D.
 Woodson believed that educating the populace about black history had the power to transform society, improve race relations, and benefit people of all races.
 Woodson was educated in the segregated public schools of Huntington, West Virginia, and became the principal of his former high school after completing a teacher certification program at Kentucky's racially integrated Berea College.
 He went on to earn a M.A. from the University of Chicago and a Ph.D. from Harvard University.
 Woodson founded Negro History Week in February of 1926, and his efforts to grow this annual celebration of black history and culture led to the creation of Black History Month.
 Woodson also created the Journal of Negro History and the scholarly and community organization known today as the Association for the Study of African American Life and History.
 These institutions, together with his scholarly and popular books, journals, and articles, provided a platform for educating others about African American history with works written by black and white scholars.
 Woodson was among one of the first scholars to research and publish works on slavery from the perspective of the enslaved.This statue was commemorated in 2003, and is said that Woodson's line of sight is directly pointed at the first location of Douglass High School.

 The A.D.
-Lewis Community Center is located at 1450 A.D.
-Lewis Avenue in Huntington, West Virginia.
-Named in honor of Baptist Minister Reverend A.D.
-Lewis (1858-1943), the center first began in the 1950s as the only municipal pool open full-time to African-Americans during the era of segregation.
-In 1967, the community center was founded and a new building was opened.
+Lewis Community Center dates back to the establishment of the first municipal pool for African Americans in the era of segregation.
+Today, it is a full-service community center named in honor of Baptist Minister Reverend A.D.
+Lewis (1858-1943).
+Prior to the creation of the Center's pool, there were no municipal pools open to African Americans.
+In 1967, the community center was added and a new building was opened.
 Today, the center has a pool, basketball courts, and other sports facilities along with after-school activities.
 The center also holds fairs, festivals, and programs for the community at large.
 Since its foundation, A.D.
 Lewis Community Center has been a fixture of the Fairfield West community, providing valuable resources to the neighborhood’s youth.

 The Emmons Apartments were built by Arthur S. Emmons in 1911.
 Emmons was the son of a Delos W. Emmons, who was a prominent figure in Huntington and Collis P. Huntington's brother-in-law.
 The first building became known as Emmons Sr. once the second building, Emmons Jr., was built in 1924, and they quickly became known as luxurious places to live.
 In 2007, a fire started in the closet of Emmons Jr., quickly spreading and ultimately claiming the lives of nine people.
 The buildings were damaged and subsequently demolished, and the lot currently remains empty.